Total West Kootenay rainfall 23% below average in June - Trail Daily Times

 However, the total rainfall was 23 per cent below normal.

-“This was likely due to local showers often being quite variable with significant differences in amounts reported over relatively short distances,” Ellis said.
+“This was likely due to local showers often being quite variable with significant diferences in amounts reported over relatively short distances,” Ellis said.

 We received 55.6 mm compared to the usual 72.3 mm.
 The record high of 227.7 mm was set in 2012.